gvwilson/sdxpy/src/template/index.md

 This implementation of `if` contains a subtle bug.
 The `open` and `close` functions both check the value of the control variable.
-If something inside the body of the `if` changes that value, the result could be an opening tag without a matching closing tag or vice versa.
+If something inside the body of the `if` changes that value, the result could be an opening tag without a matching [%i "closing tag" %][%/i%] or vice versa.
 We haven't implemented an assignment operator, so right now there's no way for that to happen, but it's a plausible thing for us to add later,